HomeAccount ReceivableWhat is the Cash Application Process & How Does It Work?

 What is the Cash Application Process & How Does It Work?

-Imagine you’ve just received a payment from a customer after weeks of reminders about overdue invoices.
-You’re relieved, but there’s more work ahead.
-Now, you need to post the payment to your accounting system to clear the open invoices, a process known as cash application.
-However, it’s not as simple as it sounds.
+Imagine you have finally received a payment from a customer after weeks of sending reminders about overdue invoices.
+You are relieved, but there’s still work to do.
+Now, you need to record the payment in your accounting system to clear the open invoices—a process called cash application.
+But it’s not as easy as it seems.

-Let’s say the customer paid for five invoices, but half of them had discounts applied.
-Moreover, the invoice numbers provided don’t match your standard format.
-This means you will have to spend hours hunting down the right invoices, confirming discounts with sales, and reaching out to the customer for clarification—all for just one payment.
+For example, the customer paid for five invoices, but some of them had discounts.
+Plus, the invoice numbers they gave don’t match your usual format.
+This means you’ll have to spend hours finding the correct invoices, confirming the discounts with your sales team, and reaching out to the customer to clear up any confusion—all for just one payment.

-Now, imagine this scenario repeating for the numerous payments you receive daily.
-It quickly becomes overwhelming for any accounts receivable team.
+Now, imagine this happening with the many payments you receive every day.
+It can quickly become overwhelming for any accounts receivable team.

 What is the Cash Application Process?